Jujuy Province: Tourism

-An important and still growing activity, tourism in the area brings a number of Argentine tourists (80%), tourists from other South American countries (12%) and Europeans (7%).
+After the financial crisis of 2001 in Argentina, citizens were encouraged to explore their own country as opposed to travelling abroad.
+Tourism in the area is still a growing activity and brings a number of Argentine tourists (80%), tourists from other South American countries (12%) and Europeans (7%).
 Most tourists head for San Salvador de Jujuy to start their exploration of the province.
 The Horacio Guzmán International Airport, 34 km from San Salvador, connects the province with Buenos Aires, Córdoba, and some destinations in Bolivia.

 Apart from the fantastic contrast of land colours and formations, tourists are attracted also by the strong aboriginal roots in the culture of Jujuy.
+Salta wineries growing in popularity have attracted tourists, combining province traditions with "cosmopolitan culture".
 Aymará and Quechua cultures coexist in the area, and ruins of the Incas are well conserved.

 Tourists who come to Jujuy visit the area of the Quebrada de Humahuaca and its Cerro de los Siete Colores, Pucará de Tilcara, Salinas Grandes and many small towns.
 Other less frequent destinations include the Calilegua National Park in the Yungas jungle, La Quiaca, Laguna de Pozuelos, and Laguna Guayatayoc.